 What is a qubit?

-It is the fundamental unit of information in quantum computing
+It's the fundamental unit of information in quantum computing

 Just like a binary bit is the basic unit of information in classical (or traditional) computing, a qubit (or quantum bit) is the basic unit of information in quantum computing.
-Quantum computing is driving new discoveries in healthcare, energy, environmental systems, smart materials and beyond.
+Quantum computing is driving new discoveries in healthcare, energy, environmental systems, smart materials, and beyond.